yakbu002/kaggle_pandas_resources/README.md

 # kaggle_pandas_resources
 Kaggle minicourses usually have resource page that teaches the topic before exercises but that is not the case for pandas.
-I will gather links for each of the six chapters of the course at this location.
+This page will have all the links for each of the six chapters of the course for convenience.

+My hope is @residentmario sees this and fixes the page.

 1. Creating, reading, and writing reference https://www.kaggle.com/residentmario/creating-reading-and-writing/notebook